Persistence of Entangled States and High Fidelity Quantum Gate Operations in Si/SiGe Spin Qubits at High Temperature

-The spin manipulation is enabled by the gradient of a micromagnet field that generates a "synthetic" spin-orbit coupling\cite{Slanting_field}.
+Spin manipulation is enabled by the gradient of a micromagnet field that generates a "synthetic" spin-orbit coupling~\cite{Slanting_field}.
 The micromagnet field is maximized on qubit $Q_0$ and becomes lower as we move further along the qubit array.
-Fig.~\ref{fig:Fig1}(c) shows the effect of exchange coupling on the two qubit resonant frequencies.
-The visible slope of the resonances is due to the fact that increasing the barrier pulse amplitude decreases the distance between the two dots, and they therefore experience a differing static field due to the micromagnet.
-The splitting of the two lines is directly related to the magnitude of $J$ coupling.
-Each of the resonances is activated depending on the state of the other qubit.
-This allows to perform conditional operations on the two qubit system.
-We note that the visibility of the two split resonances are about 50$\%$, as the other (control) qubit is in a mixed state.

-By adding a $\pi$ pulse (X Pauli rotation) on control qubit $Q_1$ and an additional CROT after the first state filtering stage (SF1), and then filtering again (SF2), we can reliably initialize the two-qubit system in one of the two even states~\cite{Huang2024}.
-The two-stage initialization protocol shown prepares the system in the $\ket{\downarrow,\downarrow}$ state.
-Setting the state of control and target qubits leads to visibility of two qubit operations approaching 100$\%$.
-The CROT operation shown in Fig. \ref{fig:Fig1} d) demonstrates conditional control over the two qubit state.
-We show that by flipping the control qubit $Q_1$ another CROT operation is enabled, corresponding to the other, otherwise suppressed, branch of the spin exchange funnel.

-The CROT also allows to discriminate between two states of the same parity via a double readout stage.
-The CROT operation is repeated after the readout/state filtering stage (SF3) to remove the $\ket{\uparrow,\uparrow}$ state.
-This algorithmic procedure allows to extend parity readout to the full two-spin state basis.

-This technique allows for more accurate initialization, with accuracy mainly limited by the CROT operation, at the cost of discarding many unwanted states.
-A real time feedback technique \cite{Philips2022, Kobayashi2023} would allow to initialize quasi-deterministically all 4 two-spin states, thus increasing the speed of the quantum processor.
+Fig.\,\ref{fig:Fig1}\,(c) shows the effect of exchange coupling on the qubit resonance frequency. { For a double dot, in the presence of the magnetic field detuning along the quantization axis the states $\ket{\uparrow, \downarrow}$ and $\ket{\downarrow, \uparrow}$ have different energies.
+The line before the bifurcation in Fig.~1(c) shows the resonance frequency of $\ket{\uparrow, \downarrow} \to \ket{\downarrow, \downarrow}$ and $\ket{\downarrow, \uparrow} \to \ket{\uparrow, \uparrow}$ transitions (or $\ket{\uparrow, \downarrow} \to \ket{\uparrow, \uparrow}$ and $\ket{\downarrow, \uparrow} \to \ket{\downarrow, \downarrow}$; depending upon the ``target'' qubit of choice), which do not depend upon the state of the other qubit.
+By controlling the interdot tunnelling barrier (by means of controlling gate voltages) we can move the electrons closer to each other, and as a consequence increase the exchange interaction.
+This moves the resonance frequencies of the above transitions asymmetrically by the magnitude of $J$ coupling, resulting in two resonance lines.
+Now the resonance frequencies of the transitions depend upon the state of the other qubit, which allows us to perform conditional operations on the two qubit system.
+Because of the non-linear change in magnetic field detuning along the quantization axis and the barrier pulse amplitude vs interelectron distance dependence, we see a non-linear behavior of the resonance lines after the bifurcation. }